New members, please register here.

 We work closely with our members, the public health workforce and wider community to develop and implement a wide range of policy and projects to educate and empower individuals, effect change and celebrate excellence.

 Membership of the iHV is open to anyone working in the area of health visiting.
-We have over 9,000 Associate members and we are the fastest growing professional network for health visitors worldwide.
+We are the fastest growing professional network for health visitors worldwide.

 Discover the professional benefits of becoming a member today!